LucNaterop/fish-swarms/README.md

 While going through different research articles, we found that a lot of them assumed that swarm population size and number of influential neighbours were relatively insignificant parameters contributing to overall swarm dynamics – which may be true for small swarms, but we want to test this notion for relatively larger population sizes, since we intuitively feel that they could heavily influence swarm properties like overall velocity, response time towards external forces and swarm splitting characteristics.

-We will therefore use a purely mechanistic mathematical model (ignoring other custom swarm “rules”), and run the same over wide ranges of population, and number of influential neighbours as a fraction of total population, to gain a broader understanding on the significance of such factors towards overall swarm behaviour.
+We will therefore use a purely mechanistic mathematical model (ignoring other custom swarm “rules”), and run the same over wide ranges of population, and neighbourhood distances, to gain a broader understanding on the significance of such factors towards overall swarm behaviour.

 ## The Model